|55 Kenosia Avenue

 The specific underlying cause of Werdnig-Hoffmann disease is unknown.
 In SMA, it appears that the SMN1 and SMN2 genes produce (encode) a protein, which is essential for the proper function of motor neurons.
 Mutation of the SMN1 causes the gene to produce a defective protein that cannot perform its intended function.
 It is believed that SMN2 gene produces a partially-effective protein required by motor neurons to function.
 This is why individuals with more copies of SMN2 have a milder form of SMA.

-Werdnig-Hoffman disease is a rare disorder that affects males and females in equal numbers.
+Werdnig-Hoffmann disease is a rare disorder that affects males and females in equal numbers.
 The prevalence of all types of spinal muscular atrophy has been estimated to be 4-7.8 per 100,000 live births.
-Approximately 80% of SMA patients have the Werdnig-Hoffman form.
+Approximately 80% of SMA patients have the Werdnig-Hoffmann form.

-Symptoms of the following disorders can be similar to those of Werdnig-Hoffman disease.
+Symptoms of the following disorders can be similar to those of Werdnig-Hoffmann disease.
 Comparisons may be useful for a differential diagnosis:

 Prader-Willi syndrome is a genetic disorder characterized by diminished muscle tone (hypotonia), feeding difficulties, and failure to grow and gain weight (failure to thrive) during infancy; short stature; genital abnormalities; and mental retardation.
 In addition, beginning at approximately age six months to six years, affected individuals may develop excessive body weight (obesity), especially in the lower regions of the body (e.g., lower abdomen, thighs, buttocks).
 Progressive obesity results from lack of physical activity and excessive intake of food, which may be associated with no feeling of satisfaction (satiety) after completing a meal, an obsession with eating, unusual food rituals, and binge-type eating habits.
 Individuals with Prader-Willi syndrome may also have a characteristic facial appearance due to certain features, including almond-shaped eyes, a thin upper lip, and full cheeks.
 The diagnosis is established by chromosomal analysis.
 (For more information on this disorder, choose "Prader-Willi syndrome" as your search term in the Rare Disease Database.)